mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 Let's create our contract parties again.

-You can do this by importing mainnet into nodejs, using a live coding tool or the console of web browser using `yarn relaod` at localhost:8080.
+You can do this by importing mainnet into nodejs, using a live coding tool or the console of web browser using `yarn reload` at localhost:8080.

 ```js
 seller = await RegTestWallet.newRandom()